 Dividing your property when you split up (“Relationship property”)

-The purpose of the Act is to recognise the equal contributions of both partners to their relationship and to provide for a fair division of property when their relationship ends, taking into account the interests of their children.
-The general presumption of the Act is that a couple’s property will be divided equally between them.
+The purpose of the Act is to recognise the equal contributions of both partners to their relationship and to provide for a fair division of property when their relationship ends, taking into account the interests of any children.
+The general presumption of the Act is that a couple’s property will be divided equally.
 There are exceptions to this rule, however.
 In particular, there are different rules about how property is to be divided where a relationship has lasted less than three years.